JoGorska/mileage-tracker/README.md

 I created form to save data to create instance of Journey model.
 1. I tried to add data using '<input type="hidden">' but the data wasn't being saved in the form, the view didn't recognize the manualy typed input fields as actual form and wasn't taking the data of those input fields.
 2. I tried to pass arguments in urls, but I strugled to find the right format to pass more than one argument.
 After reading the documentation I found solution [here](https://docs.djangoproject.com/en/3.2/topics/http/urls/#including-other-urlconfs), example that was given was passing multiple arguments using regular expession.
 Next step was to write correct expression to send the variables from form to view.
 I used [this](https://docs.djangoproject.com/en/3.2/topics/http/urls/#examples) example as guidance.
+3. I was able to pass 3 arguments in url.
+If I tried to add 4th (latitute), I had error return URL not found and the url did not contain data.
+I wasn't able to establish the reason for this error.
+4. I tried to get the latitute from map_view - latitute and longtitute are loaded on map view to URL, but I could not find the way to pass the arguments from get to post function (from map_view to add_visit)
+5. I came to the conclusion that the latitude and longditute are not essential for user to have, as they are unreadable long number.
+The user will be needing full address and postcode.
+I have decided not to post data for latitute and longditute for now.

 ## Deployment